Minor in Strategic Procurement

 A minor gives you the opportunity to specialize your master program even further.
 The minor is a bundle of electives that can be chosen separately, but if chosen together gives you a coherent set of competencies that qualifies you to a specialist or leadership function, in this case within Strategic Procurement.

-The minor combines theories and methods primarily the supply management discipline - with specific focus on external-internal relationship building - with that of management accounting giving you the financial insight and measures to understand the function and how procurement is connected to the corporate strategy as the business as a whole.
-In providing you with the tools to develop the procurement organization, the minor further gives insight into organizational change processes.
+The minor combines theories and methods primarily from the supply management discipline - with specific focus on external-internal relationship building - with that of management accounting giving you the financial insight and measures to understand the function and how procurement is connected to corporate strategy and the business as a whole.
+In providing you with the tools to develop the procurement organization, the minor further gives insight into leadership issues and organizational change processes.
+The minor consists of three courses each equivalent to 7.5 ECTS each, namely 1) Performance Measurement in Procurement Organizations that is taught over the whole autumn semester, 2) Global Sourcing Management taught in the first quarter and followed by 3) Procurement Value Creation in the second quarter.

 The below table lists the structure and the ECTS credits of the individual courses.
 The course descriptions are available in the online course catalogue.
 Direct links are inserted in the below table.